 What Powers Does a Power of Attorney for Healthcare Convey?

-Typically, your healthcare agent will gain power of attorney over your medical decision only when you have been declared unable to act for yourself due to mental or physical disability.
+Your healthcare agent will typically gain a durable POA over your medical decisions only when you cannot act for yourself.
+This usually happens due to mental incapacity or physical disability.

 - Access your medical records and information

-- A contract for your healthcare services
+- Sign contracts for your healthcare services or healthcare providers

 - Determine which doctors and specialists will treat you